Undergraduate History Honors Program

 Since the program consists of one spring semester and two full semesters afterwards, students should apply during the early fall of their junior year.
-The Undergraduate Advising Office in Garrison (GAR) 1.140, will have application materials and deadline information.
+Applications should be submitted electronically and all additional materials should be emailed to the History Advising Office.

 First Years and Sophomores

-- Those considering the honors program may consult with the Director or the Advising Office in their freshman or sophomore years for advice about preparation and scheduling.
+- If you're considering the honors program, consult with the Director or the Advising Office in your freshman or sophomore years for advice about preparation and scheduling.

 - Students often want to combine Honors in History with study abroad, the Normandy Scholar Program, or other programs.
 In most cases, we can accommodate this, but it helps to plan ahead.
 See the Director.

-- We encourage students enrolled in the Honors Program to take other undergraduate seminar courses (HIS 350Ls or HIS 350Rs) in their field of interest as soon as they can.
+- We encourage students enrolled in the Honors Program to take other upper level History courses and especially seminars (HIS 350Ls or HIS 350Rs) in their field of interest as soon as they can.
 These courses provide valuable background and writing experience.

 Juniors: How to Apply

-We choose participants based on their writing sample, strength of background, commitment, and grades.
-See Honors Application (PDF, 70KB)
+We choose participants based on their writing sample, course background, commitment, and grades.

 - upper division standing